 However, as with any pet insurance policy there might be exclusions related to pre-existing conditions, diet and upkeep.

 As dogs and cats are the most popular animals in the UK, some pet insurers only offer cover for these.
 However, some specialist groups offer small mammal insurance or exotic pet insurance cover.

-Guinea pigs are easier to look after than your average cat or dog, and if looked after well they can live up to 8 years old.
+Guinea pigs are easier to look after than your average cat or dog, and if looked after well they can live up to eight years old.

-They are known to suffer from an array of medical issues including respiratory infections, scurvy, tumors, abscesses due to infection, urinary problems, and infestations by lice or fungus.
+They are known to suffer from an array of medical issues including respiratory infections, scurvy, tumours, abscesses due to infection, urinary problems, and infestations by lice or fungus.

 Treatments and vet fees can cost hundreds of pounds.
 Guinea pig insurance can help owners cover high veterinary costs.